-This course unit aims at examining the attitude of the early Church towards the doctrinal truth of the mystery of the Holy Trinity, its Biblical and Patristics formulations, together with modern articulations, in order to uncover its existential and salvific ramifications.
+This course unit aims at examining the attitude of the early Church towards the doctrinal truth of the mystery of the Holy Trinity, together with modern articulations, in order to uncover its existential and salvific ramifications.
 In so doing, the unit will consider the extent to which this pre-eminent teaching of the Church-indeed, the dogma of all dogmas-is indeed "right, rejoicing the heart... and lightning the eyes... more to be desired a day than gold, even much fine gold; sweeter also than honey, and drippings of the honeycomb."
 (Ps 19:7-10).